timlentse/ss-panel-rails/README.md

 * Notice:
    All private settings are stored in file `config/settings.local.yml`.
 Create a file `settings.local.yml` in directory `ss-panel-rails/config` and add the following smtp settings

+* Regeister a mailgun account [here](http://www.mailgun.com) if you use mailgun to send email

 ```ruby